rishnt/Stream/README.md

 java.util.streams; used with the collections

+### FILTER-
-FILTER- based on some condition it will filter the data and store the data to another collection
+based on some condition it will filter the data and store the data to another collection

+### MAP
-MAP - it performs operations on each and every object/element from the collection and stores the result in some other collection
+- it performs operations on each and every object/element from the collection and stores the result in some other collection

-a- take data from the collections to the stream,
+a- take data from the collections to the stream

-b- perform the operations like filter, map on the stream,
+b- perform the operations like filter, map on the stream

-c- store the result into anotherr collection
+c- store the result into another collection

-Methods Availabe in Streams are
+## Methods Availabe in Streams are
+___
 Sorted()- used before and after filtering data from the streams Count()- after filtering to check how many elements we got --->Terminal Collect()- After filtering we can colllect data and store in some other collection--->Terminal